TatuLund/vaadin-create23/docs/VaadinCreate.PRD.md

 - **Step 1: Select Products**
   - The step title element shall display the exact text "Step 1: Select Products".
   - The product selection grid shall exist and be addressable with a stable id `purchase-grid`.
+  - Step 1 product rows shall provide:
+    - A row-selection checkbox.
+    - A quantity input (spinner) for selected rows.
+  - The quantity column shall include an Order Summary footer row showing current order total price and total quantity.
   - Previous shall be disabled on the first step.
-  - Attempting to proceed with an empty cart shall show a warning notification:
+  - Attempting to proceed with an empty cart (including cases where rows are selected but all selected quantities are `0`) shall show a warning notification:
     - "Your cart is empty.
 Please add items before proceeding."

 - **Step 2: Delivery Address**